Madhu-712/Medical-facilitator-ADK-Agent/README.md

 4. Final summary or report is uploaded to the **GCS `report-summary` bucket**

 ---

-## 🌐 Related Projects

-This repo’s structure follows a similar style to:
-👉 **Google-Maps-ADK–MCP-Agents**
-Ensuring consistency across your multi-agent open-source projects.

----

 ## 🤝 Contributing

 1. Fork the repo